 How it works: Integrating the characteristics of both physical and chemical sunscreens, both shielding and absorbing and diffusing harmful UV rays.

-• often contain both physical sunscreens (ZinC Oxide, Titanium Oxide) and chemical sunscreens (Octocrylene, Octinoxate, Triazine,...).
+- Usually contains both physical sunscreens (ZinC Oxide, Titanium Oxide) and chemical sunscreens (Octocrylene, Octinoxate, Triazine, ...).

-• Some new generation chemical-hybrid physical sunscreens also contain "star" active ingredients, Tinosorb S, Tinosorb M and Mexoryl SX, Mexory XL – these are organic particles that can reflect and scatter and light absorbing, has a broad spectrum sun protection that protects the skin from both types of UVA and UVB rays.
+- Some new generation chemical-hybrid physical sunscreens also contain "star" active ingredients, Tinosorb S, Tinosorb M and Mexoryl SX, Mexory XL - these are organic particles that can reflect, scatter and Light-absorbing, broad-spectrum sunscreen that protects skin from both UVA and UVB rays.

 Advantages: both highly aesthetic, does not cause white film streaks on the skin, does not secrete skin discomfort, is durable in the sun and does not have to be reapplied continuously.